 Traditional methods of incident reporting (often through paper or Excel) allow healthcare professionals to collect data related to safety events; however, many find it difficult to translate this fragmented data into meaningful insights for prevention.

-Implementing an effective incident reporting software can help turn data into action plans that foster lasting improvement.
+Implementing effective incident software can help turn data into action plans that foster lasting improvement.
 With a user-friendly reporting system, organizations can shift their focus from simply reporting incidents to preventing them before they occur.
 Utilizing healthcare information technology (HIT) brings an organization closer to zero harm and allows staff to focus on delivering safe and high-quality care.

 Incident reporting systems can help organizations move beyond reporting to prevent patient harm in the following ways: